-Next, you will place a TXMLBroker component from the InternetExpress page of the Component Palette on the WebModule and set the RemoteServer and ProviderName properties to the CustomerProvider.
+32 MIDAS Next, we will place a TXMLBroker component from the InternetExpress page of the component palette on the WebModule and set the RemoteServer and ProviderName properties to the CustomerProvider.
 The TXMLBroker component acts in a manner similar to the TClientDataset.
 It is responsible for retrieving data packets from the app server and passing those data packets to the browser.
-The main difference between the data packet in a TXMLBroker and a TClientDataset is that the TXMLBroker translates the DataSnap data packets into XML.
-You will also add a TClientDataset to the WebModule and tie it to the Employees provider on the app server.
-You will use this as a lookup datasource later.
+The main difference between the data packet in a TXMLBroker and a TClientDataset is that the TXMLBroker translates the MIDAS data packets into XML.
+We will also add a TClientDataset to the WebModule and tie it to the Employees provider on the app server.
+We will use this as a lookup datasource later.

 The TXMLBroker component is responsible for communication to the application server and also the navigation of HTML pages.
-Many properties are available to customize how your InternetExpress application will behave.
-For example, you can limit the number of records that will be transmitted to the client or specify the number of errors allowed during an update.
+There are many properties available to customize how your InternetExpress application will behave.
+For example, you can limit the number of records that will be transmitted to the client, or specify the number of errors allowed during an update.

-You now need a way to move this data to the browser.
-Using the TInetXPageProducer component, you can use the WebBroker technology in Delphi to serve an HTML page up to the browser.
-However, the TInetXPageProducer also allows for visual creation of the Web page via the Web Page Editor.
+We now need a way to move this data to the browser.
+Using the TMidasPageProducer component, we can use the WebBroker technology in Delphi to serve an HTML page up to the browser.
+However, the TMidasPageProducer also allows for the visual creation of the Web page via the Web Page Editor.

-Double-click on the TInetXPageProducer to bring up the Web Page Editor.
+Double-click on the TMidasPageProducer to bring up the Web Page Editor.
 This visual editor helps you customize what elements are present on a given Web page.
 One of the most interesting things about InternetExpress is that it is completely extensible.
 You can create your own components that can be used in the Web Page Editor by following some well-defined rules.
-For examples of custom InternetExpress components, see the <DELPHI>\DEMOS\MIDAS\ INTERNETEXPRESS\INETXCUSTOM directory.
+For examples of custom InternetExpress components, see the <DELPHI>\DEMOS\MIDAS\INTERNET-EXPRESS\INETXCUSTOM directory.

-TInetXPageProducer has a property named IncludePathURL.
-It is essential to set this property properly, or your InternetExpress application won't work.
+TMidasPageProducer has a property named IncludePathURL.
+It is essential to set this property properly or your InternetExpress application will not work.
 Set the value to the virtual directory that contains the InternetExpress JavaScript files.
 For example, if you place the files in c:\inetpub\wwwroot\jscript, the value for this property will be /jscript/.

-With the Web Page Editor active, click the Insert tool button to display the Add Web Component dialog box (see Figure 21.7).
+With the Web Page Editor active, select the Insert tool button to display the Add Web Component dialog box.
 This dialog box contains a list of Web components that can be added to the HTML page.
 This list is based on which parent component (the section in the upper left) is currently selected.
-For example, add a DataForm Web component to the root node to allow end users to display and edit database information in a form-like layout.
+For example, add a DataForm Web component to the root node to allow end-users to display and edit database information in a form-like layout.